 The sixpence ceased to be legal tender on June 30 1980.
-It had been in circulation since the reign of Edward the Sixth (1547 – 1553) and was affectionately known as the ‘tanner’.
+It had been in circulation since the reign of Edward the Sixth (1547 – 1553).
+It was affectionately known as the ‘tanner’

-With its demise went a whole chapter of English slang that had been born from the many units of old currency.
-Money is now quite boring; none of the coins have any other nicknames and are equally fewer in number than the old sterling set that started with the farthing.
+Like the tanner a lot of English slang was born from pre-decimalisation coinage.
+Money is now quite boring; none of the old sterling set of coins have any nicknames and are fewer in number.

 The farthing is most probably as mysterious to the modern generation as the groat was to mine.
-The farthing had a robin on one side, apparently a wren but we knew it as a robin; and when our school tuck shop was open for business bought one fruit salad, a chewy sort of sticky sweet with no fruit in it at all.
+The farthing was a small coin with an embossed robin on one side.
+It was actually a wren but we knew it as a robin.
+When our school tuck shop was open for business it bought one fruit salad, a chewy sort of sticky sweet with no fruit in it at all.

 The farthing was discontinued in 1960; and with it I suppose fruit salads from the tuck shop.
 And years later tuck shops themselves being the front line in the decline in health standards and culprits of tooth decay.